Putin welcomes China’s Xi to Kremlin amid Ukraine fighting

 “We will discuss all those issues, including your initiative that we highly respect,” Putin said.
 “Our cooperation in the international arena undoubtedly helps strengthen the basic principles of the global order and multipolarity.”

-Moscow and Beijing have common cause: Earlier this month, Xi accused Washington of trying to isolate his country and hold back its development as it challenges for regional and global leadership.
+Both Moscow and Beijing have accused Washington of trying to isolate them and hold back their development as they challenge it for regional and global leadership.

 In an increasingly multipolar world, the U.S. and its allies have been unable to build a broad front against Putin.
-While 141 countries condemned Moscow at a United Nations vote marking the first anniversary of Russian troops rolling into Ukraine, several members of the G-20 — including India, China and South Africa — chose to abstain.
-Many African nations have refrained from openly criticizing Russia either.
+While 141 countries condemned Moscow in a United Nations vote marking the first anniversary of Russian troops rolling into Ukraine, several members of the G-20 — including India, China and South Africa — abstained.
+Many African nations also have refrained from openly criticizing Russia.

 "We hope that the strategic partnership between China and Russia will on the one hand uphold international fairness and justice, and on the other hand promote the common prosperity and development of our countries,” Xi said.

-Kremlin spokesman Dmitry Peskov said that over dinner, Putin will likely offer Xi a “detailed explanation” of Moscow's actions in Ukraine.
-Broader talks involving officials from both countries on a range of subjects are scheduled for Tuesday, he added.
+In their 4 1/2 hours of talks, along with a dinner that included a Pacific seafood platter and roast venison in cherry sauce, Putin would offer Xi a “detailed explanation” of Moscow’s actions in Ukraine, according to Kremlin spokesman Dmitry Peskov.
+Broader talks on a range of subjects are scheduled Tuesday.

-For Putin, Xi’s presence is a prestigious, diplomatic triumph amid Western efforts to isolate Russia over Ukraine.
+For Putin, Xi’s presence is a prestigious, diplomatic boost to show partnership in the face of Western efforts to isolate Russia over Ukraine.

 “The U.S. policy of simultaneously deterring Russia and China, as well as all those who do not bend to the American diktat, is getting ever fiercer and more aggressive,” he wrote.